 Charlotte previously worked as a human rights accompanier in Colombia with the Fellowship of Reconciliation, protecting human rights defenders and communities whose lives and work are threatened by political violence.
 Prior to this, she worked as a Junior Professional Fellow at the United Nations University Office in New York and in a local human rights centre in the south of Mexico.
 Charlotte holds an MPhil in International Relations and a BA in Modern and Medieval Languages from the University of Cambridge.
 As well as English, she speaks French, Spanish, Portuguese and Arabic.

 Direct line: 020 7288 8378

 Lucy joined the Conciliation Resources team in September 2012 after completing an MSc in Violence, Conflict and Development at SOAS: the School of Oriental and African Studies.
 She has worked at the foreign affairs think tank, Chatham House, and as an International Client Coordinator for a private training company specialising in public administration.
 She holds a BSc in International Relations from the London School of Economics.
-In her role as Programme Assistant at Conciliation Resources, Lucy provides administrative, web and research support for four Programmes Teams.
-Languages other than English: French
+In her role as Programme Officer at Conciliation Resources, Lucy provides administrative, web and research support for four Programmes Teams.
+Languages other than English: French.

 East and Central Africa Projects Manager

 Ned joined Conciliation Resources in January 2014.
 Previously as Central Africa analyst at International Crisis Group he investigated the drivers of conflict in the region, wrote in-depth analysis and advocated practical recommendations to African and international policymakers.
 He focused in particular on the Lord’s Resistance Army and instability in the Central African Republic.
 Ned holds master’s degrees in International Studies and Diplomacy from the School of Oriental and African Studies, University of London and International Cultural Policy from Warwick University and a bachelor’s in Classics from the University of Oxford.
 He speaks English and French.